devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

    ```
    This should simulate about 6 requests per minute.
 That should be enough data to make things interesting.
 Keep this running while you create your visualization.

+If you are generating a metric that accumulates values you want to put a suffix of total, sum, count, or bucket on the metric name.
+This lets Grafana know that the metric will add new values as a total instead of an instantaneous value.

 ## Create a visualization

 1. Open up your Grafana Cloud dashboard.